contagon/handbook/handbook/38-church-policies-and-guidelines.md

 In other areas, leaders may contact Family Services staff or the welfare and self-reliance manager in the area office for consultation.

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Guidance for counseling single expectant parents is also provided at “[Unwed Pregnancy](https://www.churchofjesuschrist.org/study/manual/gospel-topics/unwed-pregnancy?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Guidance for counseling single expectant parents is also provided at “[Unwed Pregnancy](https://www.churchofjesuschrist.org/study/manual/gospel-topics/unwed-pregnancy?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ### 38.6.20 Suicide